ScharreSoft/The-Poor-Mans-Drum-Machine/README.md

 ·   High / Low Accent (adjustable for each voice individually)

-·   Flam on all voices  (if flam is set to maximal, 32th notes can be played) ·   Shuffle on all voices (if shuffle is set to maximal, all even notes are delayed a 32th note) ·   Create, play and edit drumtracks consisting of 48 different drum patterns.
-A drum track can have a length of 128 measures (patterns).
+·   Flam on all voices  (if flam is set to maximal, 32th notes can be played)

+·   Shuffle on all voices (if shuffle is set to maximal, all even notes are delayed a 32th note)

+·   Create, play and edit drumtracks consisting of 48 different drum patterns.
+A drum track can have a length of 128 measures (patterns)

 .
-Pattern mode: create tracks by playing different patterns on the fly ·   Save up to 16 drum tracks on an EEPROM
+Pattern mode: create tracks by playing different patterns on the fly

+·   Save up to 16 drum tracks on an EEPROM

-·   Internal clock and external clockable (e.g. using LFO or MIDI) ·   MIDI in  The module can be synced by an external MIDI clock (e.g. a DAW) to play a programmed rhythm, ·   The module can play a MIDI drumtrack that was programmed in a DAW. (only tested with Ableton Live) ·   MIDI out:  A drumtrack can be recorded in a DAW.
-(This is somewhat rudimentary) ·   Customizable through simple confirguration file
+·   Internal clock and external clockable (e.g. using LFO or MIDI)

+·   MIDI in  The module can be synced by an external MIDI clock (e.g. a DAW) to play a programmed rhythm

+·   The module can play a MIDI drumtrack that was programmed in a DAW. (only tested with Ableton Live)

+·   MIDI out:  A drumtrack can be recorded in a DAW.
+(This is somewhat rudimentary)

+·   Customizable through simple confirguration file

-·   Create random rhythm patterns:   (some of the random patterns are quite OK ) ·   Random improvisation on an existing pattern
+·   Create random rhythm patterns:   (some of the random patterns are quite OK )

+·   Random improvisation on an existing pattern